microsoft/PowerToys/doc/devdocs/modules/launcher/new-plugin-checklist.md

   "ExecuteFileName": string, // Should be {Type}.PowerToys.Run.Plugin.{PluginName}.dll
   "IcoPathDark": string, // Path to dark theme icon.
 The path is relative to the root plugin folder "IcoPathLight": string // Path to light theme icon.
-The path is relative to the root plugin folder "DynamicLoading": bool // Sets whether the plugin should dynamically load any dependecies isolated from the core application.
+The path is relative to the root plugin folder "DynamicLoading": bool // Sets whether the plugin should dynamically load any dependencies isolated from the core application.
 }
 ```
 - [ ] Make sure your `Main` class contains a public, static string property for the `PluginID`.
 The plugin id has to be the same as the one in the `plugin.json`file.